sboursault/training/progession.md

 ------------------- mid-day break -------------------

 **15min**
 workshop to identify test to verify login
 (successful login + failed login)

 **60min**
-The trainee automize the test, using what he has learned so far (page object and hooks) He needs to create a user manually for the first time. possible list :
+The trainee automize the test, using what he has learned so far (page object and hooks)
-- the login accepts valid credentials
-- shows an error on invalid password

-> cypress api (type)

 **20min**
 Theoretical part: Cypress tips